Skip to content

 stack.global_address.insert(**inputargs)

-To incorporate a hostgroup into servers for configuration management using Config0, follow these steps:
+To incorporate a hostgroup for configuration management:

-# Declare execution group with an alias "ecs_fastest_ci
+# Declare execution group with an alias "ecs_fastest_ci"

 stack.add_hostgroups("elasticdev:::docker::ecs_fastest_ci",